Table of Contents

 - Overreliance on groundwater is causing further depletion

 As cities expand, the cost of reactive planning rises.
 Without forward-looking strategies like those employed in Dholera, urban areas risk chronic water shortages in Gujarat, affecting residents’ quality of life and the long-term sustainability of local economies.
-By understanding these pressures, it becomes clear why smart water management system design is essential for any new urban development.
+By understanding these pressures, it becomes clear why Dholera Smart City water management and smart water management system design are essential for any new urban development.

 Uneven Rainfall and Overdependence on Groundwater